MansiKaushik123/CODESOFT--Titanic_survival_prediction/README.md

 Sibling: Brother, sister, stepbrother, or stepsister Spouse: Husband or wife (excluding mistresses and fiancés) parch: This dataset describes family relationships as follows:

 Parent: Mother or father Child: Daughter, son, stepdaughter, or stepson.
 Note that some children traveled only with a nanny, so for them, parch=0.

+**#Predict survival on the Titanic**

+Defining the problem statement:

+1.Collecting the data

+2.Exploratory data analysis

+3.Feature engineering

+4.Modelling

+5.Testing